Top 10 Willie Nelson Songs

 Willie Nelson songs are some of the most beloved of all time.
 The iconic singer-songwriter and guitarist has recorded songs from across almost every genre over the course of his legendary career, touching on country, folk, jazz and standards.

-A 1961 crossover smash by Faron Young, this weird and wonderful little drama put Willie on the map as a songwriter.
-In a one-sided conversation with the walls, windows and ceiling of a lonely, deserted room, Willie pours his broken heart out, knowing "she'll be gone a long, long time."
+A 1961 crossover smash by Faron Young, this weird and wonderful little drama put Nelson on the map as a songwriter.
+In a one-sided conversation with the walls, windows and ceiling of a lonely, deserted room, the iconic artist pours his broken heart out, knowing "she'll be gone a long, long time."
 Nearly 50 years later, the pain still feels brand-new and very real.

-The title track from Willie’s country-gospel album of the same name was released in 1976, but recorded three years earlier when the Vietnam War was perhaps at its most controversial point.
-The title character of this sparse but electrifying tune is a long-haired, peace-loving rebel who wears sandals, travels with a motley group of friends, rejects the establishment, and has "never held a job."
+The title track from Nelson's country-gospel album was released in 1976 but recorded three years earlier, when the Vietnam War was perhaps at its most controversial point.
+The title character of this sparse but electrifying tune is a long-haired, peace-loving rebel who wears sandals, travels with a motley group of friends, rejects the establishment and has "never held a job."
 The last two lines are guaranteed to raise a few goosebumps.

 Leave it to Willie and Family to score a hit with this great live recording all about the tortured memories of that "amber current."
-Another song not written by, but forever linked to Willie, the jaunty feel of the version most familiar to fans masks the tune's tragic message.
-A longtime concert staple, Willie has left fans intoxicated with several recorded versions of the Johnny Bush classic.
+Another song not written by, but forever linked to, Nelson, the jaunty feel of the version most familiar to fans masks the tune's tragic message.
+A longtime concert staple, Nelson has left fans intoxicated with several recorded versions of the Johnny Bush classic.

-Perhaps the saddest song Willie has ever written and recorded, ‘Angel’ tells a story of the healing power of love, and the bittersweet memory that remains when the healing is done and it's time to move on.
-Remarkably, the 4:29 single version, a No. 1 country hit, includes a full one-minute solo of Willie’s distinctive acoustic guitar, further enhancing its mournful beauty.
+Perhaps the saddest song Nelson has ever written and recorded, "Angel" tells a story of the healing power of love, and the bittersweet memory that remains when the healing is done and it's time to move on.
+Remarkably, the 4:29 single version, a No. 1 country hit, includes a full one-minute solo of Nelson's distinctive acoustic guitar, further enhancing its mournful beauty.

-Willie didn't write it, and Elvis Presley, Brenda Lee and the Pet Shop Boys were among the hundreds of artists who recorded it, but Nelson's version remains the quintessential rendering of this tender, pleading ballad.
-A Top 5 pop hit, Willie’s cover was Billboard's No. 1 country song of 1982, and a CMA Award winner in 1982 and 1983, as well as a Grammy recipient.
+Nelson didn't write it, and Elvis Presley, Brenda Lee and the Pet Shop Boys are among the hundreds of artists who have recorded it, but Nelson's version remains the quintessential rendering of this tender, pleading ballad.
+A Top 5 pop hit, Nelson's cover was Billboard's No. 1 country song of 1982, and a CMA Award winner in 1982 and 1983, as well as a Grammy recipient.
 Awards aside, it remains one of the most evocative, beautiful performances of his career.